Epilepsy surgery is a procedure that removes or alters an area of your brain where seizures originate.

 How you prepare

 - Baseline electroencephalogram (EEG).
-In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain.
+In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain when you're not experiencing a seizure.
+Patterns in this activity can suggest general areas of the brain that may be affected.

 - Single-photon emission computerized tomography (SPECT).
-The scan image varies in color depending on the amount of blood flow in different areas of the brain.
+This procedure measures blood flow in the brain during a seizure.
 Typically, blood flow is higher in the part of the brain where seizures originate.
-In some cases, doctors combine several types of imaging techniques to help locate the troublesome area of the brain.
+You will be admitted to the hospital to undergo this test.

 What you can expect